Synic-dx/Asterisk/README.md

 ## Tech Stack

-MERN with NextJS (TypeScript)
+- MERN with NextJS (TypeScript)
+- Formik and Yup for Client Side Validation
-Chakra UI Library
+- Chakra UI Library
+- Mongoose + ZOD for extra layer of Server Side Validation
+- NextAuthJS, ResendEmail for signin authentication (OTP Verification + Google Signin as well)
+- React Email for formatting the email to be sent
+- BcrptJS for password encryption

 ## Designs
 ### Landing